Chronic kidney disease is the slow loss of kidney function over time. The main job of the kidneys is to remove wastes and excess water from the body.

 - Some medicines, such as pain and cancer drugs

 - Backward flow of urine into the kidneys (reflux nephropathy)

 Chronic kidney disease leads to a buildup of fluid and waste products in the body.
 This condition affects most body systems and functions, including:

-The early symptoms of chronic kidney disease are also symptoms of other illnesses.
-These symptoms may be the only signs of kidney disease until the condition is more advanced.
+The early symptoms of chronic kidney disease are the same as for many other illnesses.
+These symptoms may be the only sign of a problem in the early stages.